 Tell us what you're working on.
 We'll show you what Gallant finds in it.

-For owners and developers, A/E firms, GCs, federal program offices, and VA healthcare leadership: a working session to walk through the Gallant methodology and discuss how it would apply to a project you're delivering, pursuing, or planning.
-The Sample Reports above show the deliverable; the conversation shows the fit.
+For owners and developers, A/E firms, GCs, federal program offices, and VA healthcare leadership: a free guided walkthrough of a complete representative engagement, plus a conversation about how Gallant would apply to a project you're delivering, pursuing, or planning.
+The Sample Reports above show the deliverable; the walkthrough shows the fit — no documents, no cost.